Back L-R: Dwight, Edgar, Earl, Arthur, Roy

 DOD 3-28-1969 Washington, DC

+The third of seven boys, Dwight personifies success through hard work.
 He graduated from West Point in 1915 and served as an officer in the Army until 1952.
-During WW II he moved up quickly in the ranks and became a five-star general and Commander of the Allied invasion of Europe.
-Following the war he served as Army Chief of Staff, President of Columbia University, and head of NATO.
-From 1953 to 1961 he was President of the United States.
-He married Mamie Geneva Doud on July 1, 1916.
+During WWII, he moved up quickly in the ranks and became a five-star general and Commander of the Allied invasion of Europe.
+Following the war he served as Army Chief of Staff, President of Columbia University, and NATO Supreme Commander.
+From 1953 to 1961, he was President of the United States.
+Ike married Mamie Geneva Doud on July 1, 1916.
 They had two sons.
 The first one, Doud Dwight Eisenhower, born 9-24-1917, died 1-2-1921; the second, John Sheldon Doud Eisenhower, born 8-3-1922.

 Roy J. Eisenhower